Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Problem Formulation

-We aim to transfer knowledge learned from multiple source datasets $\{\mathcal{D}_1, \ldots, \mathcal{D}_N\}$ to a target domain denoted by an online-expanded experience replay buffer $\mathcal{B}$.
-It is important to note that $\{\mathcal{D}_n, \ldots, \mathcal{D}_N\}$ and $\mathcal{B}$ may have either relevant or irrelevant visual environments, physical dynamics, and task definitions.
-In other words, there might be substantial distribution shifts in observations ($\mathcal O$), state transition functions ($\mathcal T$), and behaviors ($\mathcal A$).
-These disparities between domains pose significant challenges in transfer learning, providing strong motivation for the development of a dynamic domain-selective transfer RL approach.
-The primary objective of this approach is to effectively bridge the domain gap in representations, dynamics, and policy, thus addressing the underlying challenges and enabling successful knowledge transfer.
+To improve policy learning and sample efficiency of visual RL, we aim to transfer previous knowledge from multiple offline tasks.
+The offline datasets are reward-free and exclusively consist of image-action pairs $\{(o_t,a_t)\}$.
+It is important to note that there might be substantial distribution shifts in observations ($\mathcal O$), state transition functions ($\mathcal T$), and behaviors ($\mathcal A$) across task domains, which pose significant challenges in transfer learning, providing strong motivation for the development of a dynamic domain-selective transfer RL approach.
+The primary goal of our approach is to efficiently bridge the gap between tasks in terms of state representations, physical dynamics, and action behaviors.

-\myparagraph{Why not imitation learning?} In our settings, it is important to note that the actions present in the offline video datasets can be less relevant and imperfect.
-This implies two key aspects: First, we do not impose a strict requirement for all source videos to be closely aligned with the target task.
-It is evident that directly applying behavior cloning in cases where the tasks differ would be unreasonable.
-Second, we do not enforce that the behaviors in the offline videos come from an expert policy, which also sets our problem formulation apart from imitation learning.